Fibre Reinforced Concrete Track Slab

 Construction Efficiency

-For the 120-year design life Forrestfield-Airport Link Concrete Track Slab, BarChip fibre reinforced concrete was pumped a world record 2km from the surface to placement in the tunnel.
+Designed for a 120-year service life, the Forrestfield–Airport Link utilised a BarChip fibre reinforced concrete track slab, with concrete successfully pumped a world record 2 km from the surface to its final placement within the tunnel.

 Heard Enough?